America's Detrimental Drug Policy

 There have been no recorded deaths from a cannabis overdose

-However there have been caffeine overdose deaths, although rare and mainly from powdered and pill forms of caffeine.
+There have been caffeine overdose deaths, although rare and mainly from powdered and pill forms of caffeine.
 Caffeine is also more addictive than marijuana.

 And yet, cannabis is still federally illegal and is only legal in 38 states so far.